geotopmodel/geotop/README.rst

    **GEOtopUsers** for regular users: https://groups.google.com/forum/#!forum/geotopusers

-External utilities and pre-post processing scripts
+External utilities and pre-post processing scripts in Python, R, Matlab, OMS.
 **************************************************

 During the years, several scripts and external softwares have been developed for preprocess **GEOtop** inputs, postprocess and visualize results.
 Some utilites can be found here: